Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

       - This control is permanently writable only.
 Any attempt to read the control will result in an ``EACCES`` error code error code.
-This flag is typically present for relative controls or action controls where writing a value will cause the device to carry out a given action (e. g. motor control) but no meaningful value can be returned.
+This flag is typically present for relative controls or action controls where writing a value will cause the woke device to carry out a given action (e. g. motor control) but no meaningful value can be returned.
     * - ``V4L2_CTRL_FLAG_VOLATILE``
       - 0x0080
-      - This control is volatile, which means that the value of the control changes continuously.
-A typical example would be the current gain value if the device is in auto-gain mode.
-In such a case the hardware calculates the gain value based on the lighting conditions which can change over time.
+      - This control is volatile, which means that the woke value of the control changes continuously.
+A typical example would be the current gain value if the woke device is in auto-gain mode.
+In such a case the woke hardware calculates the woke gain value based on the woke lighting conditions which can change over time.

 	.. note::